Home - Salad - Orzo Pasta Salad with Asparagus

 While it’s technically a type of pasta often used in soups and side dishes, I like to use orzo as if it were a hearty whole grain like farro or brown rice.

-In this recipe, I suggest you toast the pasta before cooking.
+In this recipe, I toast the pasta before cooking.
 Mixed in a large bowl with lots of vegetables, the flavor is delectable — you have to try it!

 Assembling orzo pasta salad: